Ohio wine: History

 The southern shore of Lake Erie falls within the global "Pinot Belt," which also runs through Burgundy and the Willamette Valley, which according to Wine Enthusiast means Ohio has "innate potential for attention-worthy wines".

 Wine has been produced in Ohio since 1823 when Nicholas Longworth planted the first Alexander and Isabella grapes in the Ohio River Valley.
 In 1825, Longworth planted the first Catawba grapes in Ohio.
 Others soon planted Catawba in new vineyards throughout the state and by 1860, Catawba was the most important grape variety in Ohio.
-At this time, Ohio produced more wine than any other state in the country, and Cincinnati was the most important city in the national wine trade.
-Golden Eagle winery on Middle Bass Island housed America's largest winery in 1872.
+At this time, Ohio produced more wine than any other state in the country, and Cincinnati, Ohio was the most important city in the national wine trade.
+Golden Eagle Wine Cellars (later Lonz Winery) on Middle Bass Island, Ohio housed America's largest winery in 1872.
 As in many other states, Prohibition in the United States destroyed the Ohio wine industry, which has struggled to recover.
 As of 2018 Ohio was the 6th-largest wine producer in the United States.

 In Fall of 2011 Kent State University at Ashtabula became the first university in the state to offer programs in viticulture and enology.

 Wholly or partially in Ohio are the American viticulture areas Lake Erie, Isle St. George, Grand River Valley, Ohio River Valley, and Loramie Creek.